git-yulia/HoloTest/README.md

 - Checking assets, game objects, and initial properties of things
 - Calculations that don't require runtime objects or behavior

-And basically anything else that is scriptable.
 Edit mode tests are also ultra-quick to run.

+### Play Mode Testing Overview

-2. Play mode tests - exactly what it sounds like: tests that require runtime.
-They take a bit longer to run, especially if you are loading scenes and creating game objects.
+This is exactly what it sounds like: runtime testing.
+These tests take longer to run, especially if you are loading complex scenes and creating new game objects.

 Examples of things that are testable in Play mode:

 - MRTK interactions (especially using the kit's UX prefabs)
-- Configuration profile switching at runtime (see MixedRealityToolkit game object for details)
+- Configuration profile switching at runtime (attached to the MixedRealityToolkit game object)
 - Interactable event tests - toggle, click, etc.
 - Shader tests
 - Animations
 - Particle Systems

-Again, anything that is scriptable is fair game.
-PlayMode tests are extremely powerful, and all of the heavy lifting - such as scene management and MRTK configuration - can be tucked away into the test suite's Setup & TearDown functions.
+Anything that is scriptable is fair game.
+PlayMode tests are extremely powerful, and all of the heavy lifting - such as scene management and MRTK configuration - can be tucked away into a test suite's Setup & TearDown functions.

+## Future Work

+- Create or recycle a PlayMode test utility.
+You can test MRTK input simulation in PlayMode, but there is a lot of setup and teardown involved.
+I made the mistake of simply calling PlayModeTestUtilities.Setup while prototyping these tests.
+I'm pretty sure that utility was made exclusively for MRTK developers - not for MRTK end users.
+(For example, it doesn't look like their Setup function allows you to load an existing scene.
+Leads me to believe it is just an internal utility.)
+A bit of investigation is needed to find the best way to repurpose this code.
+- Once the setup/teardown is ready - add examples that utilize that.
+- PerceptionSimulation tests - still need to convince Unity to work with me on this.
+- Jenkins should show you the test results.
+NUnit does not seem to like that I am claiming that Unity test results are the same as NUnit test results.
+Some formatting is needed, probably.
+(For now, I view test results through the build logs folder mentioned in the Jenkinsfile.)

 ----